Scroll to content

 At St Edward's CE Primary School, safeguarding is everyone's responsibility.

-Our Designated Safeguarding Lead -Miss Rebecca Elvins
+Designated Safeguarding Lead - Miss Rebecca Elvins

 Pupil Safety Committee - Year 6 pupils

-Advice to parents and carers on keeping children safe.
+Advice to parents and carers on keeping children safe

 Call the National Society for the Prevention of Cruelty to Children (NSPCC) helpline for support and advice if you have a concern for your own or another child’s safety on 0808 800 5000.